 They’re the standard coin-like batteries that are used in many auto-darkening helmets.
-It’s made of quality Nylon 66; a very durable, bendable and light material.
-There is a room for a small respirator inside.
+It’s made of quality Nylon 66; a very durable, bendable, and light material.
+There is room for a small respirator inside.

 The headgear is a simple configuration but it’s great and comfortable and stays in place.
 What I don’t like about it is all the buttons are inside.
 That makes it hard to replace the front cover for the lenses.
 You have to remove the whole darkening unit through the back to put in the front lens.
 Otherwise, it’s a great welding helmet.